 Chronic poisoning: the use of co-trimoxazole in high doses over a prolonged period can lead to inhibition of bone marrow function, manifested by thrombocytopenia, leukopenia or megaloblastic anemia.

 Treatment antibiotic BISEPTOL: removal of the tablets and taking measures aimed at its removal from the gastrointestinal tract (gastric lavage should be performed no later than 2 hours after taking the tablets or cause vomiting), drink plenty of water if diuresis is insufficient, and the kidney function is preserved.
 Introduce calcium folinate (5-10 mg / day).
 Acid urine accelerates excretion of trimethoprim, but may also increase the risk of sulfonamide crystallization in the kidneys.

 The blood picture, electrolyte composition in plasma and other biochemical parameters should be monitored.
 Hemodialysis is moderately effective, and peritoneal dialysis is ineffective.

 Be wary prescribed drug Biseptol with burdened allergic history.

 With long (more than a month) courses of treatment, regular blood tests are necessary, since there is a likelihood of hematological changes (most often asymptomatic).
-These changes may be reversible with the appointment of folic acid (3-6 mg / day.), Which does not significantly violate the antimicrobial activity of the drug.
+These changes may be reversible with the appointment of folic acid (3-6 mg / day.), Which does not significantly violate the antimicrobial activity of the drugs.
 Special care is needed in the treatment of elderly patients or patients with suspected initial folate deficiency.
-Appointment of folic acid is also advisable with long-term drug treatment in high doses.
+Appointment of folic acid is also advisable with long-term treatment in high doses.